developersCradle/data-structures-algorithms-and-java-multithreading-concurrency-performance-optimization/Java Multithreading, Concurrency & Performance Optimization/Section 02/README.md

         Thread thread = new Thread(new Runnable() {
             @Override
             public void run() {
-                //Code that will run in  a new thread System.out.println("we are now in thread " + Thread.currentThread().getName());
+                //Code that will run in  a new thread.
+                System.out.println("we are now in thread " + Thread.currentThread().getName());
                 System.out.println("Current thread priority is " + Thread.currentThread().getPriority());
             }